Healthcare in Belgium: Patient identification

-In the 1980s an "SIS-card" (plastic creditcard-size chipcard like bank card) was introduced, the social security card.
-With it the Federal Government introduced a "national number", that identified each individual uniquely based on his/her birthday.
-Every individual had such an SIS card, and it established their entitlement to social security.

-In 2014 that system was superseded by the plastic ID card (Belgium EID card) with social security information on a card chip, readable with a simple card-reader.
+In the 1980s, a SIS Card (which is a plastic credit card-size chipcard like bank card) was introduced, the social security card.
+With it the federal government of Belgium introduced a "national number", that identified each individual uniquely based on their birthday.
+Every individual had such an SIS Card, and it established their entitlement to social security.
+In 2014, that system was superseded by the plastic ID card (Belgium eID card) with social security information on a card chip, readable with a simple card reader.